EVORA-project/evora-ontology/models/docs/Bundle.md

       GMO
     title: can it be used to produce GMO
     comments:
-    - Set to TRUE if it can produce GMO
+    - Set to TRUE if it can produce GMO.
+It is recommended to have a value for this field, no value will be understood as unknown
     from_schema: https://raw.githubusercontent.com/EVORA-project/evora-ontology/refs/heads/main/models/owl/evora_ontology.owl.ttl#
     rank: 1000
     alias: canItBeUsedToProduceGMO